Petroleum industry in Pakistan: History

 The Toot area is one of the oldest oil producing regions in Pakistan with the first oilwell drilled in 1964 when President Ayub Khan encouraged a mineral development policy.
 It is located in Punjab Province, which area is located approximately 135 km southwest of the capital city of Islamabad.
 In 1964 the first well was drilled and commercial production started in 1967.
 There are about 60 million barrels of oil in place of which 12%-15% is recoverable.
 At its peak during 1986, the field was producing approximately 2,400 barrel of oil per day.

 It has grown steadily since then, producing both oil and, to a lesser degree, natural gas.
 Oil production was entirely confined to the Punjab till 1981, when Union Texas Pakistan discovered its first oil-field in Lower Sindh.
 By 1998-1999, the Lower Sindh gas-fields were producing more oil than the Punjab.
 Since then, new deposits have also been found here.
+The Ratana Field was in Punjab discovered in 1992 and drilling began in 1993, with a new well (Ratana-5A) opening in 2024.

 Modern exploration

-In 2005, the Vancouver-based 'International Sovereign Energy' signed a memorandum of understanding with the Oil and Gas Development Company Limited, Pakistan's national oil company, to develop the Toot field.
+In 2005, the Vancouver-based 'International Sovereign Energy' signed a memorandum of understanding with the Oil & Gas Development Company, Pakistan's national oil company, to develop the Toot field.
 Schlumberger Oilfield Services first started operations in early 2006.
 After favorable results, the Vancouver based 'Junior oil' and International 'Sovereign Energy Corp'.
-Oil and gas exploration companies signed a memorandum of agreement with the Oil and Gas Development Company Limited, Pakistan's national oil company, in mid-2005, to develop the Toot field in Punjab Province, near the capital city of Islamabad.
+Oil and gas exploration companies signed a memorandum of agreement with the Oil & Gas Development Company, Pakistan's national oil company, in mid-2005, to develop the Toot field in Punjab Province, near the capital city of Islamabad.
 The company is also providing electricity to locals living around the residential camps of Toot oil field and the neighbouring Missa Keswaal oil field.